Sol Bianca: Home video

 Sol Bianca and Sol Bianca 2 were released on VHS in 1990 and 1991 respectively.
 A.D.
 Vision released a subtitled VHS of the first volume in April 1993.

 The laserdiscs included an additional 5.25" floppy disk with data files that officially came with them.

 Sol Bianca is one of the rare cases where the first episode of the show had an English language dub made, but none was made for the second episode.
 This has been a reason stated by Matt Greenfield at numerous anime convention industry panels as to why a DVD release has never occurred.

 Video game

-A single video game was released based on the series for the PC Engine CD-ROM² on June 29, 1990 by NCS exclusively in Japan.
-It's a role-playing video game.
-It featured the ship's crew from Sol Bianca and offered seven episodes.
+A single video game was released based on the series for the PC Engine CD-ROM² on June 29, 1990 by Nihon Computer System exclusively in Japan.
+A role-playing video game, it features the ship's crew from Sol Bianca and has seven episodes.

 Reception

 Sol Bianca was voted best Best Subbed/Dubbed OAV at the 1993 Anime Expo.

 Sol Bianca 3 was supposedly canceled due to low popularity in Japan.